opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 }
 ```

-The response returns vectors closest to the query vector:
+The response returns the vectors closest to the query vector:

 ```json
 {